Bright, bold, and cheerful, nasturtiums are among the easiest flowers to grow.

 They can be used as ground covers, as spillers from hanging pots, for climbing, as trap plants for the veggie patch, and for cut flowers.
 Plus, they are entirely edible with a lively, piquant flavor.
 Now, that’s one talented plant!

 Remember to keep seeds moist while germinating, provide a sunny location for the best flower production, give them excellent drainage, and water when dry.
+And when the cold weather looms, see our guide on how to care for your nasturtiums during winter.

 And ease up on the fertilizer!
 Unless you want to use the foliage as a fill-in plant for tricky spots, no feeding is required.